Radha Vembu: Early life

 Vembu has a degree in industrial management from the Indian Institute of Technology Madras.

 Career

 Zoho Corporation was co-founded by her and her brother Sridhar Vembu, who started the business in 1996 as AdventNet.
 She owns a majority stake in the company and is a product manager for email service, Zoho Mail, and also the director of Corpus Foundation.
 She actively keeps herself away from the limelight.

+She is listed in Hurun India 2025 Women Leaders.

 Personal life

-Vembu is married, with one child, and lives in Chennai, Tamil Nadu, India.
+Radha Vembu is married, with one child, and lives in Chennai, Tamil Nadu, India.